api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/http-gateways.md

 Add the desired endpoints the gateways can respond to in the `triggers.http[n]` and/or `triggers.httpSignedData[n]` arrays.
 The corresponding arrays do not need to match.
-You may want to test all endpoints but only serve certain endpoints using the HTTP signed data gateway.
+You may want to test all endpoints but only serve certain endpoints using the HTTP signed data gateway or via RRP.

 ```json
 // in config.json